File tab selected and Ribbon not visible

 Quick Access Toolbar (QAT)

-Note: Even though Outlook 2007 doesn’t show a icon in the top right corner, double clicking on any of the tabs or using the CTRL+F1 keyboard shortcut will also expand or hide the Ribbon.
+Note: Even though Outlook 2013 and later don’t show a icon in the top right corner, double clicking on any of the tabs or using the CTRL+F1 keyboard shortcut will also expand or hide the Ribbon.